DrEmpiricism/Optimize-Offline/README.md

 - Disables Windows' annoying pop-up notifications and tips.
 - Disables non-explicit application and system sensor access.
 - Disables error reporting and automatic syncronization.
-- Improves the default aesthetics by cleaning-up redundant or unused links in the default Control Panel and Immersive Control Panel.
 - etc.

-## About the SetupComplete.cmd script ##

-The SetupComplete.cmd is a setup script that automatically runs after the OOBE component pass completes during the setup of a new Windows 10 installation.
-It includes the further automatic disabling of tasks for services or applications that were removed and the implementation of firewall rules to block telemetry.
-It also includes the automatic detection and removal of the DefaultUser0 ghost account that can often times be created.

 ## Script process and settings danger ##